tomstafford/psy6422/docs/060-coding.md

    * comments
 * hard coded values aid extension, efficiency and reproducibility
 * functions make code easier to read, easier to modify, reduce the likelihood of bugs
+   * all functions begin with a plain language comment explaining what the function does

 __ask for help__